-The availability of any such right of a third-party creditor to obtain a security attachment or lien over the vessel or equipment will depend upon the lex situs, that is, the law of the place of construction (see generally question 13).
+The availability of any such right of a third-party creditor to obtain a security attachment or lien over the vessel or equipment will depend upon the lex situs, that is, the law of the place of construction.

-As the vast majority of shipbuilding contracts governed by English law provide for title to the vessel to pass to the buyer on delivery, at that point in time, the builder is required to issue a written declaration that the vessel is free from, among other things, charges and liens (see question 32) and will want to ensure that it can make the declaration required.
+As the vast majority of shipbuilding contracts governed by English law provide for title to the vessel to pass to the buyer on delivery, at that point in time, the builder is required to issue a written declaration that the vessel is free from, among other things, charges and liens and will want to ensure that it can make the declaration required.

-35 Subcontractor's and manufacturer's warranties
+Subcontractor's and manufacturer's warranties

-Can a subcontractor's or manufacturer's warranty be assigned to the buyer?
+36 Can a subcontractor's or manufacturer's warranty be assigned to the buyer?
 Does legislation entitle the buyer to make a direct claim under the subcontractor's or manufacturer's warranty?

 Whether such a warranty can be assigned will depend on the terms of the relevant contract.
-Under English law, in the absence of an express prohibition in the contract, the benefits (but not the burdens) of a contract can generally be assigned by either party to a third party (see question 44).
+Under English law, in the absence of an express prohibition in the contract, the benefits (but not the burdens) of a contract can generally be assigned by either party to a third party.